 Q: I participated in EOPS at the community college.
 What is the difference between EOPS and EOP?

-A: EOPS and EOP both provide academic support services to low-income students.
+A: EOPS and EOP both provide academic support services to low-income and underrepresented students.
 EOPS’ income guidelines must be met on a continuous basis to continue to receive EOPS services.
 EOPS students must also attend a certain number of workshops each semester to remain eligible.
 In addition to counseling, EOPS services include book vouchers.
 Once you are admitted to EOP, you are always in EOP and do not have to reapply to remain in the program.
 EOP offers the EOP grant for full-time students who demonstrate financial need on an as-available fund basis.
 EOP also offers free tutoring for EOP students through the Learning Support Center (LSC).

 Q: I took classes at a community college.
 Where do I send my transcripts?

 A: Official transcripts from other colleges should be sent to the SDSU Office of Admissions.

 Q: When do I take the Writing Placement Exam (WPA)?